lifthrasiir/rustlog/content/why-large.md

 * Hey, I’ve learned the hard way that we have tons of variations over the “Hello, world!” programs, none of those programs print the proper and longest version of greeting!

-This post is intended as a tour to various techniques (not necessarily practical) reducing the program size, but if you demand some conclusion, the pragmatic takeaway is that:
+<a name="takeaway"></a> This post is intended as a tour to various techniques (not necessarily practical) reducing the program size, but if you demand some conclusion, the pragmatic takeaway is that:

 * Compile with `--release`.
 * Before the distribution, enable LTO and strip the binary.
 * If your program is not memory-intensive, use the system allocator (assuming nightly).
+* You may be able to use the optimization level `s`/`z` in the future as well.
 * I didn’t mention this because it doesn’t improve such a small program, but you can also try [UPX](http://upx.sourceforge.net/) and other executable compressors if you are working with much larger application.

 That’s all, folks!